Jorge Mangonnet

 From Slaveholders to Landholders: Race, Labor, and Land Tenure in the Postbellum South.

-The Historical Roots of Indigenous Rights Litigation in the Argentine Northeast (with Sofia Berrospi and Ezequiel González-Ocantos).
+The Insurgent Roots of Indigenous Rights Litigation (with Sofia Berrospi and Ezequiel Gonzalez-Ocantos).

-Triggering Events, Local News, and Slave Resistance in the American South (with Colette Marcellin).
+Triggering Events, Trade, and Slave Resistance in the American South (with Colette Marcellin).

 Teaching